DMDarkness/Data-mining/README.md

 7. `<acceleration-2>`:    A `double` value, the second acceleration of PSO.

 8. `<length>`:            A `int` value, the minimum length of the patterns going to be extracted out.
+## ARMGA: Association rules mining by genetic algorithm
+ARMGA is an algorithm mining association rules without setting minimum support, and 'armga.cpp' is an implementation of it.
+The detail of ARMGA can be found in the paper http://www.sciencedirect.com/science/article/pii/S0957417408000195.

+Furthermore, the original outputs the final population.
+In this implementation, ARMGA outputs any rules, which has been detected, with confidence and lift higher than the minimum confidence and minimum lift.

+Usage: `Usage: armga <input-filename> <minimum-confidence> <minimum-lift> <population size> <generation-number> <mutation-probability> <selection-probability> <crossover-probability> <length>`

+Example: `>armga kosarak.dat 0.5 1 20 30 0.3 0.95 0.95 10`

+1. `<input-filename>`:    A `char*` value, the file name of the transactional data.

+2. `<minimum-confidence>`:   A `double` value, the minimum confidence.
+If it is 0.5, the minimum support is 50%.

+3. `<minimum-lift>`:   A `double` value, the minimum lift.

+4. `<population-size>`:   An `int` value, the population size of GA.

+5. `<generation-number>`: An `int` value, the number of generation of GA.

+6. `<mutation probability>`:    A `double` value, the mutation probability of GA.

+7. `<selection probability>`:    A `double` value, the selection probability of GA.

+8. `<crossover probability>`:    A `double` value, the crossover probability of GA.

+9. `<length>`:            A `int` value, the length of the rules going to be extracted out.
 # Data reduction based algorithms
 Some algorithms reduce the scale of dataset first to save the time for scanning.
 ## FIGF: frequent itemsets mining through granular computing (GrC) and fuzzy theory